Lady Bug on Tidy Tip by Judy Kramer.©

 Tuesday, September 9 through Sunday, October 26

 The San Francisco Bay Area, including the grounds of Filoli itself, is home to a large variety of wildlife which will be celebrated with this fine art exhibit located in the Visitor and Education Center.
-To capture the natural beauty of these local creatures, from mammals and marine life to birds, insects, and reptiles, we are looking for 2D artists of all mediums.
-The entry deadline is July 3.

 Meet the Artists